 Performance-based engineering (PBE) is the core theme of StoStruct’s research initiatives, where statistical methods and computer simulations are extensively used.
 The primary research thrusts include (a) performance-based evaluation of novel structural solutions for disaster mitigation, (b) data-driven methods in natural hazard engineering, (c) holistic design and assessment frameworks for resiliency and sustainability of the built environment.

-Thrust 1: Performance-based evaluation of novel solutions for structural resiliency
+Performance-based evaluation of novel structural solutions for disaster mitigation

-Using enhanced structural systems, materials, and forms is shown to be an effective method to improve resiliency of the built environment.
-This research thrust is dedicated to exploring novel systems and materials ( and sometimes re-purposed old materials) to achieve better resiliency against natural hazards.
-Read more: [project page]
+Using enhanced structural systems and materials is shown to be an effective method to improve the resiliency of the built environment.
+This research thrust is dedicated to evaluating the expected performance of novel systems and materials against natural hazards.
+Read more here: [project page]

 Data science and machine learning are disrupting many fields, and structural engineering is slowly feeling the momentum.
 This is a critical time to capitalize on the vast generated knowledge of computer science to improve the efficiency and capabilities of simulation frameworks in the structural engineering field.
 Read more here: [project page]

 Holistic design and assessment frameworks for resiliency and sustainability of the built environment